Splice AI

 Impact on Our Design Process

-• Narrowed our scope to focus on three high-impact areas: data discovery, data cleaning & validation, and report generation.
+• Focused on three high-impact areas: data discovery, data cleaning & validation, and report generation.

-• Ensured the system could show both the data and its source to build trust.
+• Showed underlying data and its source to build trust.

 • Designed the UI to make conversational interface open but guided, reducing the risk of misuse.